 After describing the deceased and their fortune, the estate keeper prompts the other players to introduce themselves and their claim to the fortune.
 Players must incorporate all four cards in their hands.

 All players draw another card.
-Then, the estate keeper gets to ask each player one direct question each.
-The question may be directly related to their previous speech - or not.
+Then, the estate keeper gets to ask each player one direct question.
+The question may be directly related to their opening statement - or not.
 Players must incorporate their new backstory card in the answer to this question.

 Everyone takes a lunch break!
 Players are free to talk amongst themselves, “off the record.”
 Each player (not including the estate keeper) gets to ask one direct question of one other player.
 Not everyone needs to be questioned.
 You may pass your question.
 No additional cards are drawn, but objections are fair game as always.

 The estate keeper has got a decision to make!
 All players draw another card and use it in making their last claim to the fortune.